kodus/sentry/README.md

 of the Sentry ingestion API end-point it gets posted to.

-The API deviates from the [Unified API](https://docs.sentry.io/clientdev/unified-api/) recommendation - our goal is to log details exceptions and logged events leading up to those exceptions, with as little coupling and dependency on the client as possible.
+The API deviates from the [Unified API](https://docs.sentry.io/clientdev/unified-api/) recommendation - our goal is to log detailed exceptions, and capture log-entries leading up to those exceptions, with as little coupling and dependency on the client as possible.

 With most members declared as `protected`, you can further extend and override/enhance various aspects of exception/error/request-processing with simple code that modifies the (fully type-hinted) model.